wmo-im/wis2box-training/documentation/docs/en/practical-sessions/ingesting-data-for-publication.md

 ## Ingesting data over SFTP

 The MinIO service in wis2box can also be accessed over SFTP.
+If you have an existing system that can be configured to forward data over SFTP, you can use this as an alternative method to automate your data ingestion.

 The SFTP server for MinIO is bound to port 8022 on the host (port 22 is used for SSH).

 In this exercise, we will demonstrate how to use WinSCP to upload data to MinIO using SFTP.